 Wastewater treatment is through an existing septic system; however, bathrooms are proposed in the future processing facility.
-Prior to Phase 2, portable ADA compliant Blue rooms will be on the property for future employees.

-Describe how this project is consistent with the County's General Plan and Zoning Ordinance.
+• Describe how this project is consistent with the County's General Plan and Zoning Ordinance.

 The general plan and zoning ordinance sections pertaining to cannabis cultivation were referenced in the making